-Anyone wishing to access oxygen treatment should be prepared to commit to an initial intensive course of treatment, usually one treatment per day, five days a week, for three weeks.
-If this is not possible (either due to personal circumstances or centre capacity), the closer together the first 15-20 sessions can be attended, the greater the potential effectiveness of the treatment.
+Anyone wishing to access oxygen therapy should be prepared to commit to an initial intensive course, usually one session per day, five days a week, for three weeks.
+If this is not possible (either due to personal circumstances or centre capacity), the closer together the first 15-20 sessions can be attended, the greater the potential effectiveness of the therapy.
 Centres will always try to work with users to implement a workable schedule but, given the nature of our centres and the fact that many operators are volunteers, this may not always be possible.

 The oxygen in the air we breathe is constantly treating the day to day damage we sustain - repairing and renewing our cells.
 When tissues are damaged the capillaries they contain are also damaged.
 This reduces the flow of blood that transports oxygen, which may limit or even prevent recovery.